Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Bajrang Bafna

-Just need to understand your gross margins during the quarter was above 9% but despite that our EBITDA margins on a console basis is around three or maybe slightly better than three.
-So can you cite is there any one off in the operational numbers on console basis also?
+Just need to understand your gross margins during the quarter was above 9%.
+But despite that, our EBITDA margins on a consolidated basis is around 3% or maybe slightly better than 3%.
+So can you cite is there any one-off in the operational numbers on consolidated basis also?

-So I think as we alluded during our discussion, one Conti matter came that we have shown and around 30 crore is the cost for that.
-And yeah, so that has impacted our EBITDA margin from our gross margin.
+So I think as we alluded during our discussion, one, Conti matter came that we have shown around INR30 crores cost for that.
+And yes, so that has impacted our EBITDA margin from our gross margin.

 Bajrang Bafna

-But that’s what you have shown as a, that you have shown as a exceptional item.
+But that too you have shown as an exceptional item.
 So I’m not talking about that.
-That has been mentioned in the console numbers.
-But even, even after excluding that your EBITDA is somewhere around 65 or 67 odd crore.
-So on a console basis.
-So you know, normally, you know, you indicated that our recording cost is around 93 crore.
-So you know the numbers are not matching up because still the EBITDA looks little lower, you know, on percentage terms and also on absolute terms.
+That has been mentioned in the consolidated numbers.
+But even after excluding that, your EBITDA is somewhere around INR65 crores or INR67-odd crores on a consolidated basis.
+So normally, you indicated that our recurring cost is around INR93 crores.
+So the numbers are not matching up because still the EBITDA looks a little lower on percentage terms and also on absolute terms.
+So any other one-off in the numbers apart from this INR30 crores?

-No normal business provision.
-One in one one of the case in Australia we have incurred certain expenses on defect liability of of the during O and M. So those costs have been accounted for.
-But those are normal business expenses basically although owner but normal business expense in.
-Terms of our random cost.
-So margin that’s why came down little bit during the quarter and that has impacted our ebitda.
+In one of the case in Australia, we have incurred certain expenses on defect liability during O&M. So those costs have been accounted for, but those are normal business expenses basically, although one off, but normal business expenses in terms of our O&M cost.
+So O&M margin, that’s why came down a little bit during the quarter, and that has impacted our EBITDA.

 Bajrang Bafna

-Okay, got it.
-So sir, next year excluding let’s say Reliance is something that also you know we expect maybe sometime in the near future.
+Okay.
+Got it.
+So sir, next year, excluding, let’s say, Reliance is something that also we expect maybe some time in the near future.
 That is also something which is expected.
-But barring Reliance, you know, in FY27 considering our order book is above 10,000 crore with Adan is also into 4A can we expect 9,000 crore sort of top line in FY27 with at least you know, 9 9.5% sort of GP margin and close to 5% EBITDA margin?
+But barring Reliance, in FY ’27, considering our order book is about INR10,000 crores, with Adani also in the foray, can we expect INR9,000 crores sort of top line in FY ’27 with at least 9%, 9.5% sort of GP margin and close to 5% EBITDA margin.
 Is that a right assumption?

 Yeah.
-So in terms of revenue growth we have guided for the current year around to 20% growth over last year.
-We we are on the same guidance.
-And for the next year also we can consider similar kind of growth 15 to 20% in the revenue with the gross margin.
-What I indicated during our discussion.
-So.
+So in terms of revenue growth, we have guided for the current year around 15% to 20% growth over last year.
+We are on the same guidance.
+And for the next year also, we can consider similar kind of growth, 15% to 20% in the revenue with the gross margin, what I indicated during our discussion.
+So…

 Bajrang Bafna

 Got it.
-And just on the interest cost part, you know during the quarter also on the console which is interest costs have shot up to almost 45 or 47 crores.
-So any broader, you know reasons for that suit up and how do we see interest cost panning out into FY27?
-You know because our debt is more or less stable and we are almost a negative working capital company.
-So so just some highlights on that will be really helpful.
+And sir, just on the interest cost part, during the quarter also on the consolidated basis, interest costs have shot up to almost INR45 crores or INR47 crores.
+So any broader reasons for that shoot up?
+And how do we see interest cost panning out into FY ’27, because our debt is more or less stable, and we are almost a negative working capital company.
+So just some highlights on that will be really helpful.

-So during, if you remember during last discussion we have disclosed that we have obtained a loan from Ireda that was.
-This was in September 2025 that was for 500 crore.
-So interest expense out of that loan for came during this quarter for full quarter and that has increased overall interest expense.
-Plus during the current quarter we have also taken another loan from an NBFC for 100 crore.
-So this put together basically 600 crore addition in our gross debt that has increased the interest expenses with the repayment of these loans majorly in the next year FY27 we expect the interest cost.
+So during — if you remember, during last discussion, we have disclosed that we have obtained a loan from IREDA that was disbursed in September 2025.
+That was for INR500 crores.
+So interest expense out of that loan came during this quarter for full quarter, and that has increased overall interest expense.
+Plus during the current quarter, we have also taken another loan from an NBFC, for INR100 crores.
+So this put together the INR600 crores addition in our gross debt.
+That has increased the interest expenses.
+With the repayment of these loans, majorly in the next year, FY ’27, we expect the interest cost to come down.

 Bajrang Bafna

 Okay.
-So can we expect the run rate to be around 30, 30 odd crore per quarter basis on FY27.
+So can we expect the run rate to be around INR30-odd crores per quarter basis on FY ’27?

 Bajrang Bafna